JCCode288/coding-test/backend/README.md

 ## ERD

-from current dummy data can be determined that the Entity Relation from the response is roughly like this
+from current dummy data can be determined that the Entity Relation from the response is roughly like this.

 <img src="InterOpera.svg" alt="ERD-InterOpera"/>

+i do notice that in deals some company had different names. this might because the deals doesn't necessarily reflect sales representatives clients. so i made revision to separating the client relationship to the deals

+## Architectural & Decisions

+### Database

+database used in this project will be SQLite3 as it was simple and easy implemented using SQLAlchemy for lightweight purpose.
+I am against to use this approach for bigger projects

+### Separation per modules

+easier to separate app logic and debugging if it was divided per modules

+-  **Database**

+   Database module for database data models and connections

+-  **LLM**

+   LLM Module for AI (LLM) related

+-  **Use Cases**

+   implementation of provided modules combined into one use cases for each routes